 The Kona Residence is a multiple-award-winning vacation home designed by Belzberg Architects and built in 2010 on Hawaii’s Big Island.
 Nestled among cooled lava flows, with ocean horizons to the west and volcanic mountain ranges to the east, the residence integrates these dichotomous landscape views into a whole that’s steeped in Hawaiian geology and culture.

 The beauty and extravagance is evident in each of the residence’s 20-plus rooms.
 “Room,” however, is a fluid concept.
-The master bedroom’s walls disappear, allowing the sleeping quarters to blend with the outside and tropical breezes to enter and cool inhabitants.
+The master bedroom’s walls disappear, allowing the sleeping quarters to blend with the outside.
+Tropical breezes enter and cool inhabitants.
 Meanwhile, the master bathroom includes an outdoor tub.

-The open concept design extends to the kitchen, whose walls give way to the exterior gallery corridor, and the living room, which extends outdoors into an infinity pool.
+The open concept design extends to the kitchen.
+Its walls give way to the exterior gallery corridor, and the living room, which extends outdoors into an infinity pool.
 Each pod offers a wash-up shower to rinse off sand and sweat before coming indoors.
-The house also boasts a theatre, gym and a second pool that reflects the stunning Hawaiian sunsets, this one lined with dark lava rock that heats the water via solar radiation.
+The house also boasts a theatre, gym and a second pool that reflects the stunning Hawaiian sunsets.
+This one is lined with dark lava rock that heats the water via solar radiation.

 Other sustainability elements include a pair of roof-mounted photovoltaic panel arrays that supply the house with electricity, a rainwater harvesting system that stocks the dwelling’s aquifer, and an exterior built from teak reclaimed from old barns and train tracks.